Gopesh111/Agentic-AI-LangGraph/README.md

 When a standard AI agent makes a mistake halfway through a task, you usually have to restart the entire prompt, wasting compute and API tokens.

 Because LangGraph uses checkpointing, I implemented a "Time Travel" feature.
 If the agent makes a hallucination at step 2, I can pause the graph, fetch the exact state from that specific node, manually correct the variables (e.g., fix a typo), and resume execution from step 3.
 It acts like a "Ctrl+Z" for AI workflows and makes debugging multi-step logic incredibly efficient.

+### Topic 10: Self-Reflection & Correction (The Critic Loop)
+Zero-shot AI generation is risky; LLMs frequently hallucinate or write buggy code on the first attempt.
+To solve this, I moved away from linear execution and built a cyclic graph.

+I implemented a Self-Reflection loop where a "Generator" node creates an initial draft, and a "Critic" node evaluates it.
+If the Critic finds an error, the graph dynamically routes backward, feeding the error logs back to the Generator to force a rewrite.
+The loop only terminates when the Critic approves the output or a maximum iteration limit is reached.
+This drastically improves the reliability of the final output.

 ---